-Insecticides and insect repellents require an authorisation before placed on the market.
-The products authorised in Finland in accordance with the Finnish Chemicals Act are listed in Tukes’ register of biocidal pesticides (Biocidal Pesticides Register) and the products authorised in accordance with the Biocidal Products Regulation in the Biocidal Products Register.
+Insecticides and insect repellents require an authorisation before they can be placed on the market.
+Products authorised in Finland in accordance with the Finnish Chemicals Act and the Biocidal Products Regulation are listed in the Biocidal Products Register (currently only in Finnish).

 Use of insect repellents

 The best protection against insects is to use clothing that covers most of the body.
-On your home yard, you can also make efforts to reduce mosquitoes by removing any reservoirs of standing water, where mosquitoes breed.
+On your home yard, you can also reduce mosquitoes by removing any reservoirs of standing water, where mosquitoes breed.
 Open yards do not attract that many mosquitoes either.

 - Read the product's instructions for use and follow the dosage and application instructions provided.